h3xar0n/aws-security/README.md

 ### AWS CloudWatch
 - You can use Amazon CloudWatch Logs to monitor, store, and access your log files from EC2 instances, AWS CloudTrail, Route 53, and other sources.
 - You can then retrieve the associated log data from CloudWatch Logs.
+- CloudWatch alone lacks the business rules that are provided with GuardDuty to create an event whenever malicious or unauthorized behavior is observed.
+- If an anomaly is detect, CloudWatch Event can trigger a Lambda.

 ### AWS GuardDuty
+- It is a managed service that can watch CloudTrail, VPC Flow Logs and DNS Logs, watching for malicious activity.
 - It can detect instances attempting to communicate with a command and control server.
+- It has a build-in list of suspect IP addresses and you can also upload your own lists of IPs.
+- GuardDuty can trigger CloudWatch events which can then be used for a variety of activities like notifications or automatically responding to a threat.

+### AWS EC2
+- If you connect to your instance using SSH and get any of the following errors, "Host key not found in `[directory]`", "Permission denied (publickey)", or "Authentication failed, permission denied", verify that you are connecting with the appropriate user name for your AMI *and* that you have specified the proper private key (.pem) file for your instance.

 ## Infrastructure Security